Down (film): Plot

 A short time later, a blind man and his guide dog disappear in the building.
 The two guards from the beginning of the film discover the dog's corpse hanging from its collar on a shaft support.
 The discovering guard's head is caught between the elevator doors.
 He is decapitated a short while later, his partner too horrified to help him.
 Once again, the METEOR executives find nothing wrong with the elevators.
 Evans interviews Newman, who sarcastically states "Nine people out of ten make it out of an elevator alive."
 Evans places this in her report, causing a large controversy over his statement by his boss, Mitchell, and the police.
 During the same day, a roller skater is sucked into an elevator in the parking garage and shot from the 86th floor of the building to his death.
-The roller skater's death is explained to media as suicide.
+The roller skater's death is explained to the media as suicide.

 Evans visits Newman and shows him a tape of the roller skater's death.
-She points out the time it normally takes for the elevator to go up 87 floors would take about 40 seconds to a minute.
+She points out the time it normally takes for the elevator to go up 86 floors would take about 40 seconds to a minute.
 However, the elevator ascended the floors in less than two seconds, thus noting that there is definitely something wrong.
 When they try to show the tape to Jeff, he refuses to watch it and leaves abruptly.
 Instead, they go to Evans' office and look up a man named Gunther Steinberg, who had been experimenting with organic reproducing computer chips using dolphin brains.
-However, the project had gone disastrously wrong and Steinberg was fired.
-Later the next morning Milligan, who remains suspicious of the elevators throughout the film, discovers Jeff's corpse in an elevator shaft.
-When Jennifer and Mark arrive, they are shocked to hear that the police have concocted a story that has Jeff being a terrorist and being behind the incidents and assure the public that the threat is over.
-Later during the day, an elevator cab flies to top floor at such a speed that the floor flies off and all the people in it are killed.
+However, the project had gone disastrously wrong, and Steinberg was fired.
+Later the next morning, Milligan, who remains suspicious of the elevators throughout the film, discovers Jeff's corpse in an elevator shaft.
+When Jennifer and Mark arrive, they are shocked to hear that the police have concocted a story of Jeff being a terrorist behind the incidents, to assure the public that the threat is over.
+Later during the day, an elevator cab flies to the top floor at such a speed that the floor flies off and all the people in it are killed.
 This event reaches the President and is seen as an act of terrorism.